hindu-comm/mail_stream_advaita-l/2017/06/Vaadiraaja_Teerthas_/192__Praveen_R._Bhat.md

 that had Atma not been known, there would be no problem and if Atma would be fully known, there would be no problem.
 Only if Atma is known partially, meaning incorrectly, is a problem.
-So we disagree with this interpretation given by Madhvacharya and instead say that Atma is known ​but not fully, it is known wrongly.
+So we disagree with this interpretation given by Madhvacharya and instead say that Atma is known but not fully, it is known wrongly.

 More over, this jIva does undergo change (vIkara) in waking, dream and